A general nonlinear characterization of stochastic incompleteness: Introduction

-\begin{oss}[Comparison between Corollary \ref{cor-gen-prs} and \cite{PRS}] \rm First of all, we observe that Corollary \ref{cor-gen-prs} is equivalent to asserting that $ M $ is stochastically \emph{complete} if and only if any function $ w $ as in \eqref{kk} that satisfies $ \Delta w \ge f(w) $ is such that $ f(w^\ast) \le 0 $.
-Note that this equivalence holds for each \emph{fixed} nonlinearity $f$ as above.
-This is a stronger statement with respect to Theorem 3.1 and condition (vii) on page 43 of \cite{PRS} (see also \cite{PPS}), in which stochastic completeness is shown to be equivalent to the fact that for \emph{every} nonlinearity $f$ and any function $ w $ such that $ \Delta w \ge f(w) $ it must hold $ f(w^*) \le 0 $.
-As a consequence, one could have deduced from it that $ M $ is stochastically incomplete if and only if there exists \emph{some} $ f $ (and some $ w $) for which \eqref{f-w} holds.
-As concerns the condition $ f(a) \le 0 < f(b) $, we point out that we actually need it in the proof of \eqref{k}$ \Rightarrow $\eqref{kk} only.
-Finally, let us recall that the additional assumption $ w \in C^2(M) $ is required in \cite{PRS}, whereas for our results we just need the least hypotheses that ensure the validity of \eqref{f-w} in a pointwise sense (and in Theorem \ref{teo-ell} the monotonicity of $ \psi $ allows us to deal with subsolutions in the mere sense of distributions).
-This might also be relevant in settings where regularity is not even guaranteed for solutions, e.g.~when considering differential operators with degenerate or singular weights. \end{oss}
+\begin{oss}[Comparison with a result of \cite{PRS}] \rm First of all, we observe that Theorem \ref{cor-gen-prs} is equivalent to asserting that $ M $ is stochastically \emph{complete} if and only if all function $ w $ as in \eqref{kk} that satisfies $ \Delta w \ge f(w) $ is such that $ f(w^\ast) \le 0 $.
+Note that such equivalence holds for each \emph{fixed} nonlinearity $f$ as above.
+This is a stronger statement with respect to Theorem 3.1 and condition (vii) on page 43 of \cite{PRS} (see also \cite{PPS}), in which stochastic completeness is shown to be equivalent to the fact that for \emph{all} nonlinearity $f$ and any function $ w $ such that $ \Delta w \ge f(w) $ it holds $ f(w^*) \le 0 $.
+Also, we recall that the additional assumption $ w \in C^2(M) $ is required in \cite{PRS}, whereas our results basically hold under the least regularity hypotheses ensuring the meaningfulness of \eqref{f-w}; this may be especially relevant in settings where regularity is not even guaranteed for solutions, e.g.~when considering differential operators with degenerate or singular weights (see e.g.~\cite{GMPo13}). \end{oss}

+\begin{oss}[Assumptions on $f$] \rm As concerns the ``local vanishing and positivity'' condition \eqref{assumpt-f}, we point out that it is actually \emph{not} needed in the proof of \eqref{kk}$ \Rightarrow $\eqref{k}.
+On the other hand, it is clear that there is no hope to establish the inverse implication \eqref{k}$ \Rightarrow $\eqref{kk} without further assumptions on $f$.
+For instance, if $ \inf f > 0 $, then an argument similar to that of Remark \ref{rr} (second item) shows that, should a function $w$ as in \eqref{kk} exist, then $M$ would not be $ L^1 $-Liouville.
+On the contrary, it seems an open problem to establish whether the implication \eqref{k}$ \Rightarrow $\eqref{kk} can still be proved when $ f $ has no zeros but $ \inf f = 0 $; note that this might only be possible for some function $w$ as in \eqref{kk} with $ \inf w = -\infty $, otherwise we could immediately reduce the problem to the case $ \inf f > 0 $. \end{oss}

-We have an additional characterization of stochastic incompleteness, in terms of the multiplicity of bounded solutions to \eqref{pp}.
+Our second main characterization of stochastic incompleteness is provided in terms of the multiplicity of bounded solutions to \eqref{pp} or, equivalently, of a substantial ill-posedness of the problem in the $L^\infty$ framework.